mcvine/mcvine/docs/sphinx/Installation.rst

  $ source <export_root>/bin/envs.sh
  $ mcvine-component-info -type=E_monitor

-You should see mcvine starting to compile the mcstas E_monitor component (this will happen only once for every type of mcvine-wrapped mcstas component.
-Built-in mcvine components don't need this step) and then show some info about the E_monitor component.
-If you see anything unexpected, there must be some problem in the installation; please don't hesitate to post a message to the mcvine user discussion group mcvine-users at googlegroups dot com.
+..
+You should see mcvine
+.. starting to compile the mcstas E_monitor
+.. component (this will happen only once for every type of
+.. mcvine-wrapped mcstas component.
+Built-in mcvine components
+.. don't need this step) and then show some info about the E_monitor The 2nd command will print some info about the E_monitor component.
+If you see anything unexpected, there must be some problems in the installation; please don't hesitate to post a message to the mcvine user discussion group mcvine-users at googlegroups dot com.